St. Petersburg, Florida: Economy

 Much economic activity is concentrated in the Gateway area, which overlaps St. Petersburg and Pinellas Park.
 The median household income is $55,134.
 Health care, retail and professional services are the largest industries.
 The most common positions in St. Petersburg are Office and Administrative Support, Sales, and Management.

 Largest employers

 According to the City of St. Petersburg, Florida's 2019 Comprehensive Annual Financial Report, the largest private-sector (non-government, non-school) employers in the city are (with trends since 2010):

 Budget

-In 2017, the city of St. Petersburg has an operating budget of about $514.1 million.
+As of fiscal year 2024, the city of St. Petersburg had a total operating budget of $823 million, not including dependent districts and internal service funds.

 The Commercial Revitalization Program of 2020 provided grants to commercial developments providing future work to the city.
 Grants are provided to commercial buildings and developments outside of downtown and are provided as matching grants.

+Art and culture

+Museums and cultural centers include the Salvador Dali Museum, the Chihuly Collection, Museum of Fine Arts, St. Petersburg, and the Museum of the American Arts and Crafts Movement.

+St. Petersburg includes more than 75 art galleries and seven distinct art districts.
+The Warehouse Arts District emerged circa 2009 alongside a significant glass art market that has become known as "the Glass Coast".
+The Deuces Live District is home to the city of St. Petersburg's African American cultural heritage, and includes locally owned art galleries and other specialty businesses, as well as historic buildings such as the Royal Theater.
+The M.L.
+King North District includes restaurants and cafes.

+St. Petersburg features more than 600 public art murals, which are the focus of the city's annual SHINE Mural Festival.
+Since its inception in 2015, the SHINE Mural Festival has been responsible for creating more than 150 murals in the city.
+Other notable art fairs in the city include the long running St. Petersburg Fine Art Festival and the Mainsail Art Festival.